Using QSVT for Matrix Inversion

 The following block defines the main

-Specifically, we will use the function prepare_amplitudes
+Specifically, we use the prepare_amplitudes

 @qfunc